jensheukers/Aquarite3D/README.md

 version=VERSION_HERE
 ```

-You can add comments to a meta file using two slashes i.e ```// I am a comment```
+You can add comments to a meta file using two slashes i.e ```// I am a comment```. </br>
-a example Meta file can be found in game/res/example.meta
+A example Meta file can be found in game/res/example.meta

 ## License